 Sign up to Stay Tuned with the Latest Cyber Security News and Updates

 How ABB Became a Victim of Ransomware Attack?

 On May 7, 2021, the alleged Black Basta ransomware group conducted a series of phishing campaigns to deceive employees into downloading malware files.
 Unfortunately, one of the company’s employees fell victim and downloaded the malware file.
 Once downloaded, the malware executed an XLS file containing VBS macros.
 These macros established unauthorized access to Cobalt Strike, a remote tool used to execute commands.

 Subsequently, the hackers gained access to the system’s database.
 According to standard reports, this malware attack impacted ABB’s Windows Active Directory, exposing numerous systems across different locations.
 As a result of this breach, several projects and business operations experienced disruption and delays.

 Check out another article on Ransomware as a Service (RaaS) attack

 Is Black Basta Behind the Attack?

 Bleeping Computers reported that the tech giant has fallen victim to a ransomware attack led by the Russia-linked cybercriminal group Black Basta.
-The Black Basta ransomware group targeted ABB on May 7 which was also confirmed by the anonymous sources, told the news outlet.
+Anonymous sources confirmed that the Black Basta ransomware group targeted ABB on May 7, as reported by the news outlet.

-The attack affected several devices and Windows Active Directory whereas, ABB assured that VPN connections have been terminated with its customers to prevent further attacks on other networks.
-There are no reports that Black Basta has asked for ransom or there is no data of ABB has been spotted on the dark web.
+The attack impacted multiple devices and Windows Active Directory, but ABB assured that it has terminated VPN connections with its customers to prevent further attacks on other networks.
+No reports have indicated that Black Basta has demanded a ransom or that any data from ABB has been observed on the dark web.